Do you know anyone who hasn’t been afflicted with hardship in the past fifteen months?

 Wrestling with why

 You can say you don’t understand.
 That you’re tired of the fight.
 That you don’t see the sense in continuing because you can’t see any light in the tunnel.
 But don’t blame or belittle God.
 Satan will use what you say about God to drive you into a ditch.
-He’ll spin your spite into lies then whisper them into your ear.
+He’ll spin your spite into lies then whisper them in your ear.
 On repeat.